nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a concert contact: `addcc`

-Adds an association to the contact in the ConcertPhonebook with another concert.
+Adds an association between a person and concert, to the ConcertPhonebook.

 Format: `addcc pi/PERSON_INDEX ci/CONCERT_INDEX`